 Strata is a type of egg breakfast casserole that’s layered with eggs, bread, and cheese.
 Breakfast casseroles can be made without bread, but strata almost always includes it.
-In today’s recipe, we’ll add ham, peppers, and tomatoes to make it extra fabulous.
+In today’s recipe, we’ll add ham, peppers, tomatoes, green onion, and Swiss cheese.
 Strata dishes require a rest to let the eggs soak into the bread, usually an hour or overnight.

 - Makes a big casserole.
-This brunch recipe easily serves 10-12 people.
+This brunch recipe serves 10โ12 people.
 If you’re looking for a smaller but equally delicious breakfast option, this hash brown breakfast skillet serves 4.
-You could even swap out the bacon in that recipe with ham if desired.
+You could even swap the bacon in that recipe for ham if you’d like.

 - Low maintenance & make-ahead.
-All you do is put everything into a casserole dish, throw it into the fridge overnight, and bake in the morning—only a few minutes of prep time!
+All you do is put everything into a casserole dish, let it sit in the fridge overnight, and bake in the morningโonly a few minutes of prep time!
+The ability to prepare it in advance is one of the reasons it’s a favorite in my collection of recommended Easter brunch recipes.

 - No pre-cooking anything.
 You can buy bread and pre-cooked ham from the store.
 Or use leftover ham if you’ve got it in the fridge.

 - Totally customizable.
 Not a fan of tomatoes?
 Leave them out.
 Want more peppers?
 Add more in.
-Use any veggies of your choice, about 1 cup chopped.
+Use any veggies of your choice, as long as it totals about 1 cup.

-- One dish meal.
-Serve with fresh fruit or a side of bacon.
+- One-dish meal.
+Serve with fresh fruit on the side.

 Low maintenance and LOW KEY.